saulrichardson/solstice/data/cache/FlublokPI/extracted/document.md

 or intramuscular use (0.5 mL).
 (2)
 —————————
 DOSAGE FORMS AND
-lublok is an injection a single dose is 05mL
+ublok is an injection a single dose is 05mL

 vaccine.
 Flublok is approved for use in persons 18 years of age and older.
 (1) ——————————